FeatureManager/backend/README.md

 [http://localhost:8080/](http://localhost:8080/)

-Since Feature Manager backend is based on [Lumen](https://lumen.laravel.com), we must enter on container bash and give some directories permissions:
+Since Feature Manager backend is based on [Lumen](https://lumen.laravel.com), you must enter on container bash and give some directories permissions:

 ```bash
 chmod -R o+rw bootstrap/ storage/
 ```

-Ok, we almost there, now let's create the database (yet on container bash):
+Ok, you almost there, now let's create the database (yet on container bash):

 ```bash
 php artisan migrate
 ```

-Now, we are able to code!
+Now, you are able to code!

 ### Code of Conduct